About

-Welcome to the Amelia Bloomer Project blog!
+Welcome to Rise: A Feminist Book Project for Ages 0-18 blog!
 We create an annual booklist of the best feminist books for young readers, ages birth through 18.
-We are part of the Feminist Task Force of the Social Responsibilities Round Table of the American Library Association!
+We are part of the Feminist Task Force of the Social Responsibilities Round Table of the American Library Association.

 Thank you for this wonderful resource!
 I’ve posted about it on my husband’s social justice blog, The Solipsistic Me: http://hulshofschmidt.wordpress.com/2011/05/26/yes-amelia-there-are-great-feminist-books-for-children-and-young-adults/